29THIR7YS3VEN/general-flask-cheatsheet/README.md

 ```
 - Next, hold Ctrl+Shift+P to open up your Command palette and select the "Python: Select Interpreter" command.
 And select the virtual environment in your project folder that starts with `./.venv` or `.\.venv.`

-- Now that you have a virtual environment, run the following command to make sure our pip is installed and up to date.
+- Run the following command to make sure our pip is installed and up to date.
 ```
 python -m pip install --upgrade pip
 ```
-- And now, we can install flask by running the following command in the terminal.
+- Install flask by running the following command in the terminal.
 ```
 python -m pip install flask
 ```